All Star: Ellarae

 During that stay, Ella had a rare reaction to one of the chemotherapy medications she was taking, paralyzing her vocal chords for about a month.
 She had a tracheotomy placed until her vocal chords recovered, and chemo was put on hold.

 The last MRI that she had showed that she has irreversible brain damage and will more than likely never talk or walk again.
-Not giving up hope, they have started Ella in hyperbaric oxygen treatments in January 2016, and she will do a total of 40 treatments.
+Not giving up hope, they have started Ella in hyperbaric oxygen treatments in January 2016, and did a total of 40 treatments.

 Through all this, Kalee was unable to work much, while her father had put his job on hold to stay home and take care of her every day.
 He exhausted all of his leave at work, going on leave without pay status.
 They were falling behind on a lot of their bills.